LowLevelMahn/AlbertoMarnetto_seperated_restunts/readme.txt

 3. Add a function stub to one of the existing .c files in src\restunts\c 3.1 If you want to add a new .c-file to the project, you need to
 	- add a target for it in c\makefile
-	- add a reference to the obj in CTARGETS in dos\makefile
+	- add a reference to the obj in RESTUNTS_OBJFILES in dos\makefile

 4. Add an extrn for the c-function in asm\custom.inc